 The infecting skin germ Staphylococcus aureus often resides asymptomatically in the nose.
 That means that the germ may live there without you even knowing it.
 When the skin in the nose becomes irritated, chapped, and breaks down this germ is at-the-ready to cause an infection.
 On chemotherapy, when the body is immunosuppressed, the infection can become severe and require oral antibiotics to treat.
 I was trying hard to avoid antibiotics and saw this dry nose issue as a threat I needed to address.

 Why was it important to me to avoid antibiotics on chemotherapy?

 The human body contains a balance of good bacteria and yeast and scientists are just beginning to realize how important this resident population of "good germs" is to the stability of our overall health.
 These good germs live in many places in and on our bodies, including the skin, gut, vagina, ear canals, nasal passageways, etc. This population of “good germs” is called the microbiom.
 Click here to see some of the interesting connections it has to health and disease.
 Oral antibiotics disturb the balance of this microbiom and can lead to overgrowth of some of the harmful germs that are normally kept in check by the resident good germs.
 Immunosuppressed people, including chemotherapy patients (like me), are particularly prone to the misadventures that would ensue.

-How did I keep my nose from becoming irritated during chemotherapy?
+How did I, a dermatologist, keep my nose from becoming irritated during chemotherapy?